AdobeDocs/cloudmanager-api-docs/advancing-and-cancelling-steps.md

 #### Cancel Build, Security Test, Performance Test, and Schedule Steps

-The body to cancel one of these running steps simply passes `cancel` as `true`:
+The body to cancel one of these running steps passes `cancel` as `true`:

 ```javascript
 {